blogericg/nextgen-gallery/readme.txt

 == Changelog ==

+= V3.3.11 - 08.14.2020 =
+* Fixed:   Fancybox lightbox not working with WordPress 5.5
+* Fixed:   Inability to upload images or create galleries in WordPress 5.5
+* Fixed:   Cannot crop images from Manage Galleries page
+* Fixed:   Removed use of jquery.size() and jquery.browser
+* Fixed:   Fixed iterator_to_array() PHP warning

 = V3.3.10 - 08.12.2020 =
 * NEW:     Added filter 'ngg_recent_images_sort_by_column' to control how recent images are sorted